Nathan Healy

 Illinois Solar Incentives

-Rockford residents can significantly reduce solar costs through federal and state programs, including attractive solar incentives in Illinois.
+Rockford homeowners have access to multiple state and local programs that significantly reduce solar installation costs through solar incentives in Illinois.

-Illinois offers multiple programs like property tax exemptions, cash rebates for smart inverters, and Illinois Shines credits that provide thousands in upfront savings.
+Illinois offers property tax exemptions, cash rebates for smart inverters, and programs like Illinois Shines that provide upfront payments worth thousands.
+Income-qualified households may access Illinois Solar for All for 50% savings with zero upfront costs.

 Incentive Type Description Source